ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 {{< figures/case_numbers_vs_travel >}}

 **Things to discover in this plot:**
-* **People go out less on weekends** (circles move left on Saturdays and Sundays).
-* **Weekend activity drops**.
-For most affected municipalities it is the case that people go out less on weekends over time.
-And this positive change occurs in spite of recent sunny days.
+* **There is no apparent correlation between cases and behavior**.
+We might have expected to see that more affected municipalities reduced going out behavior more, but this is only really the case for Aarhus and Ringsted.
+And in Ringsted even, this is only the case on weekends.
 * **Aarhus is by far the biggest container of new corona cases**.
 Accordingly, it is also the municipality where we see the clearest indication of self-quarantine in both weekdays and weekends.
-* No noticable change in behavior in Copenhagen (*København*).
-In fact there appears to be a slight increase in activity.
+* **No noticable change in behavior in Copenhagen (*København*)**.
+In fact there is a slight increase in activity.